UD-CISC374/type-warrior/egdd.md

 # Procedures/Actions

 The game constantly listens for keyboard input from the player.
-The player types in the commands they want to perform, and if they type in a character in the command that doesn't match any of the possible commands the game stops them, indicates the character they typed in that was wrong, and prevents them from typing for a short timeframe.
+The player types in the commands they want to perform, and if they type in a character in the command that doesn't match any of the possible commands the game stops them, indicates the character they typed in that was wrong, and allows them to restart their command immediately.

-When not in combat with an enemy you can either click to continue to a new enemy or click the shop to open up the shop menu where you can click what upgrades you want.
+When not in combat with an enemy you can either type fight onward! to continue to a new enemy/enemies or enter the shop with the shop command to open up the shop menu where you can click what upgrades you want.
 If you have enough gold the action gives you the upgrade, otherwise it tells you that you don't have enough gold.

 # Rules

-- If the player mistypes a character in a command they are entering, the game displays the character as red and stops them from typing for a short timeframe.
+- If the player mistypes a character in a command they are entering, the game flashes red for a few seconds while ressetting the players current input.
 - If the player types in a complete correct command, or hits enter to submit the command and it is a valid command, the proper action is performed.
-- When an enemy performs an action the game indicates what that action is and a timer indicating the timeframe the player has to type in a reaction command.
 - over time, enemies become harder.
 This means the following
   - the enemy has more health
   - the enemy does more damage